 Seasonal patterns in gold prices

-A deep dive into gold price data over the past 50 years showcases a consistent, almost poetic seasonal pattern.
-Investors often experience the strongest gains during the second half of the year.
-It typically commences on July 6 and peaks around February 21 of the succeeding year.
-Within this window, gold’s gains have averaged between 6.96% and 11.27%.
-Such figures starkly contrast with the average annual gain of 5.18% over the last half-century.
+Fifty years of data shows a consistent seasonal pattern.
+Investors have historically seen the strongest gains during the second half of the year, starting around July 6 and peaking near February 21 of the following year.
+Within that window, gold’s average gains have ranged from 6.96% to 11.27%, compared to an annual average gain of 5.18% over the same period.

 Monthly performance